A Denali National Park Itinerary for Two Full Days

 As far as how to explore Denali National Park, renting a car will offer the most flexibility over the Alaska Railroad.
 I love a scenic train trip, but if you drive, you can plan for scenic stops from Anchorage along the way.

-Access to a car is nice in Denali itself, too.
 You won’t have to rely completely on the park shuttles to get to and from some of the main trailheads, and you can time your days with more accuracy.

-Denali tours are worth it, especially if you only have one day in Denali National Park.
 Even if you drive yourself to the park entrance and beyond, there’s only so far you can get with your own vehicle.

-Another option is the free park shuttle.
+If you don’t have a ride, the free park shuttle is an alternative to the park’s bus tours.
 The green transit buses you see driving around the park are easy to hitch a ride with along the park’s main road and beyond.

 They keep to a set daily schedule posted at all of the main stops, too.
 They don’t come with any narration, though, so don’t expect more than a ride on those.

 Denali National Park Itinerary: Day 1

-If you’re booking a bus tour in Denali National Park, try to do it on your first day in the park.
 Better yet, time it for the afternoon.
 That’ll give you a full morning for hikes and getting yourself acclimated to everything around the Denali Visitor Center.

 Stop 1: Horseshoe Lake Trail